 Credit Scores

-Your credit score is a result of your repayment history.
-They do not take into account your income, savings, amount of down payment, or demographic factors like sex race, national origin or marital status.
+Credit scores only take into account the info in your credit reports.
+They don't consider income, savings, down payment amount, or factors like sex ethnicity, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was developed as a way to consider solely what was relevant to a borrower's willingness to pay back a loan.
+"Profiling" was as bad a word when these scores were invented as it is now.
+Credit scoring was invented as a way to take into account only what was relevant to a borrower's willingness to pay back a loan.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is based on the good and the bad in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They should spend some time building up credit history before they apply for a loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to assign an accurate score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply for a loan.

 Custom Lending Group can answer questions about credit reports and many others.
-Call us: 7072522700.
+Give us a call: 7072522700.

 Custom Lending Group